Verdict in Illinois History:

 “We’ve been involved in many cases that have been on the cutting edge of the law, and have successfully broadened as well as created new laws protecting the rights of the injured,” Barry says.

 Barry holds the one-time largest personal injury verdict in Illinois, with Proctor v.
-Upjohn Co. – a drug liability case that resulted in a $127 million verdict.
+Upjohn Co. – a drug liability case that resulted in a $127 million jury verdict.
 The verdict was the largest personal injury verdict in Illinois for more than 25 years and is still the largest product liability verdict in Illinois.
 It is also one of the largest drug products cases in United States history.
-It also resulted in the largest punitive damages award in Illinois.
+It also resulted in the largest punitive damages award in Illinois history for a personal injury case.

-When discussing plans for the future, Gokldberg makes his intentions abundantly clear.
+When discussing plans for the future, Goldberg makes his intentions abundantly clear.

 “I intend to keep working,” Barry says.
 “This is my real passion.
 It’s my only passion.
 There really is nothing I love doing more than trying cases and being in the courtroom.”